samrocketman/docker-wireguard/README.md

 - Automatically create and revoke client IPs.
 - VPN service will automatically reconfigure when clients are created or revoked.
+- Performs full tunnel with NAT masquerade by default in client config.
+All device traffic goes through the VPN tunnel.

 # Quickstart